Canon G1 X Mark II vs Kodak AZ901

 |14.||Olympus Stylus 1||Y||stereo||mono||-||-||micro||2.0||Y||-||-|

 It is notable that the G1X Mark II has a hotshoe, while the AZ901 does not.
 This socket makes it possible to easily attach optional accessories, such as an external flash gun.

-Both the G1X Mark II and the AZ901 are recent models that are part of the current product line-up.
-The G1X Mark II replaced the earlier Canon G1 X, while the AZ901 followed on from the Kodak AZ651.
+The AZ901 is a recent model that features in the current product line-up of Kodak.
+In contrast, the G1X Mark II has been discontinued (but can be found pre-owned on eBay).
+As a replacement in the same line of cameras, the G1X Mark II was succeeded by the Canon G1 X Mark III.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Kodak websites.

 So what conclusions can be drawn?
 Which of the two cameras – the Canon G1 X Mark II or the Kodak AZ901 – has the upper hand?
 Is one clearly better than the other?
 A synthesis of the relative strong points of each of the models is listed below.

 Reasons to prefer the Canon PowerShot G1 X Mark II: